rust-embedded/embedonomicon/src/exceptions.md

       stack pointer.
     - Objdump prints in `little endian` format, so the stack starts at `0x2001_0000`.
-    - The second entry points to address `0x0000_0045`, the Reset handler.
+    - The second entry points to address `0x0000_0049`, the Reset handler.
-        - The address of the Reset handler can be seen in the disassembly above, being `0x44`.
+        - The address of the Reset handler can be seen in the disassembly above, being `0x48`.
         - The first bit being set to 1 does not alter the address due to alignment requirements.
 Instead, it causes the function to be executed in _thumb mode_.
-- Afterwards, a pattern of addresses alternating between `0x83` and `0x00` is visible.
+- Afterwards, a pattern of addresses alternating between `0x85` and `0x00` is visible.
-    - Looking at the disassembly above, it is clear that `0x83` refers to the `DefaultExceptionHandler` (`0x84` executed in thumb mode).
+    - Looking at the disassembly above, it is clear that `0x85` refers to the `UsageFault` (`0x84` executed in thumb mode).
-    - Cross referencing the pattern to the vector table that was set up earlier in this chapter (see the definition of `pub static EXCEPTIONS`) with [the vector table layout for the Cortex-M], it is clear that the address of the `DefaultExceptionHandler` is present each time a respective handler entry is present in the table.
+    - Cross referencing the pattern to the vector table that was set up earlier in this chapter (see the definition of `pub static EXCEPTIONS`) with [the vector table layout for the Cortex-M], it is clear that the address of the `UsageFault` is present each time a respective handler entry is present in the table.
+    - But we did not explicitly insert `UsageFault` in each entry.
+Instead, we aliased each handler to `DefaultExceptionHandler`.
+Our disassembler found multiple symbols at the same location, and chose one of them for the function name.
     - In turn, it is also visible that the layout of the vector table data structure in the Rust code is aligned with all the reserved slots in the Cortex-M vector table.
 Hence, all reserved slots are correctly set to a